GiulSposito/newPersonalBlog/content/posts/2021-11-19-bit-by-bit-power-analysis/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/phaking-1.png" width="672" />

-You can see that the hypothesis test fo two samples comming from different populations, start to indicate a statistical significance of 0.05 to reject the null hypothesis when the sample size get close the number suggested by the power analysis (18), also we can check the frequency which a _t.test_ finds statistical significance for each sample size.
+You can see that the hypothesis test of two samples comming from different populations, start to indicate a statistical significance of 0.05 to reject the null hypothesis when the sample size get close the number suggested by the power analysis (18), also we can check the frequency which a _t.test_ finds statistical significance for each sample size.

 ```r